Frequently Asked Questions

 Students may switch an intended major throughout the application process by submitting a request in writing to firstname.lastname@example.org.
 Keep in mind that if you are required to major in a particular discipline in order to maintain the arts merit award, and you change your intended major, you will no longer be eligible for the award.
 Music candidates may change majors, from the BA to the BMUS or vice versa, at the time of the audition by completing and signing an agreement form.

-May I still send in supplemental arts materials (art slides, CD's, DVD's, etc.) with my application, even if I don't want to participate in the arts merit scholarship selection process?
+May I still send in supplemental arts materials with my application, even if I don't want to participate in the arts merit scholarship selection process?

-Students who have a meaningful background in the arts, have achieved distinct accomplishments or are interested in pursuing the fine and performing arts in college are encouraged to discuss their experiences and portfolios through sections of the application itself-in the Common Application essay, in the list of activities or in the Bucknell supplement.
-Any supplemental materials that are sent to admissions will be processed as Arts Merit Scholarship material regardless of your intention to apply for the scholarship or not.
+Students who have achieved distinct accomplishments, a meaningful background in the arts, or are interested in pursuing the fine and performing arts in college are encouraged to discuss their experiences and portfolios through sections of the application itself- in the Commin Application essay or in the list of activities.
+Any supplemental materials (newspaper articles, viedos, pictures, audio, etc.) that are submitted via SlideRoom will be processed with your application for admission, and will not be used for Arts Merit Scholarship consideration.

 How does receiving an arts merit scholarship impact a need-based aid package and/or chances of receiving additional merit aid?